watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 This document defines SRv6 In-Network SFC architecture, which aims to reduce latency and CAPEX by minimizing forwarding nodes.
 Additionally, it provides programmability to SRv6 network operators through comprehensive management by a controller.

-XXX: C/D-Planeを含む以上にタイトルに対する付加情報がない．なので，HOGEFUGAする, PIYOのための, みたいな情報を付加するべき / coverという言葉はあまり使っている例はない．RFCを読んでいると，大抵describeとかdefinedとか → This Document defines から始まる文章で価値について説明．

-XXX: genericという言い方が主観的というか，なんかニュアンスに違和感を感じる / and therefore outside the scope of this document.が英語の文として崩壊している → generic という表現は廃止し，この I-D のスコープの話は Terminology に移動

 To realize SRv6 In-network SFC, D-Plane/C-Plane components are required as follows:
 * D-Plane: utilizes SRv6-aware functions to minimize forwarding nodes and utilizes the SRv6 ecosystem for redundancy and protection.
-XXX: D-Planeのもたらす利点を整理して記入 → done
   * SRv6-aware network service functions: employing the "End.AN" behavior as described in {{!I-D.draft-skyline-spring-srv6-aware-services}}.
-* C-Plane: XXX: uses SRv6 In-network Function Controller to provide programmability to SRv6 network operators by establishing Service Function Chains and manipulating SRv6 Service Function Nodes.
+* C-Plane: uses SRv6 In-network Function Controller to provide programmability to SRv6 network operators by establishing Service Function Chains and manipulating SRv6 Service Function Nodes.
-  * XXX: Enabling End.AN: activates network service functions at SR segment endpoint nodes.
+  * Enabling End.AN: activates network service functions at SR segment endpoint nodes.
-  * XXX: Adding SR Policy: provisions service function chains at SR source nodes.
+  * Adding SR Policy: provisions service function chains at SR source nodes.
-  * XXX: Applying SR Policy per flow: classifies the target flow and adopts SR policy at SR source nodes.
+  * Applying SR Policy per flow: classifies the target flow and adopts SR policy at SR source nodes.

-XXX: 重要なことが書いてあるドラフトとRFCなんだから，スコープ外です，ではなく，どういう関係なのか，このドラフトで追加される話は何なのか，TerminologyのHOGE,FUga,PIYOはRFC7665で, (hoge/fuga/piyoはドラフトで)定義されています．くらいの関係性などの説明をする必要がある．我々が後出しなので．→ このドラフトで追加される要素は箇条書きでまとめ，他のRFCとの関係はAbstract から Terminology に移動した．

 # Terminology